emdb-empiar/styled/README.md

 `styled` was borne out of the frustration encountered in using other packages which muddle the boundary between _user-space_ and _design-space_.
-The user should be free to be a _user_ and it is the _designer's_ job to hide the implementation behind a simple user interface that enables the user's task.
+The user should be free to be a _user_ and it is the _designer's_ job to hide the implementation behind a simple user interface that facilitates the user's task.
 This is what I've tried to do.
 If I have failed to live up to this please let me know.
-I'm sure together we can come up with something better
+I'm sure together we can come up with something better.

 ## Getting Started